Christian Gytkjær: Monza

+Venezia

+On 20 July 2023, Gytkjær joined Italian side Venezia as a free agent for two seasons.
+On 2 June 2024, he scored the only goal in a 1–0 victory over Cremonese in the promotion playoffs final, securing his club's promotion to Serie A.

+Bari

+On 12 July 2025, Gytkjær signed a one-season contract with Bari.

 International career

 Gytkjær was part of the Denmark under-17 team that won the 2006 Nordic Championship in the Faroe Islands.
 He scored three goals in a 4–0 win over England in the final.

 Personal life

 Gytkjær's younger brother, Frederik, also is a footballer.